-The Council has borrowings of £3.8m and investments of £29.5m at 31 March 2015 on which interest is not fixed and the amount paid or received will vary if interest rates change.
-Financial provision has been made in the Council's future financial plans for a modest increase in interest rates over the next few years.
-The current uncertainty in money markets, especially around sovereign debts, could result in increases in interest rates significantly above the levels planned for.

-The impact of a 1% change in interest rates on these current values would be a net increase in interest receivable of £0.3m.
+The Council has borrowings of £4.0m and investments of £48.4m at 31 March 2016 on which interest is not fixed and the amount paid or received will vary if interest rates change.
+Financial provision has been made in the Council's future financial plans for a gradual increase in interest rates over the next few years.
+The continuing uncertainty in money markets could result in increases in interest rates significantly above the levels planned for.
+The impact of a 1% change in interest rates on these current values would be a net increase in interest receivable of £0.5m.

-The financing of the Capital programme for 2015/16 includes an estimated £32.9m borrowing.
-The impact of a 1% change in interest rates on this new borrowing would change the cost by £0.3m resulting in a variance against the Council's budgeted interest costs.
+The financing of the capital programme for 2016/17 includes an estimated £36.3m borrowing.
+The impact of a 1% change in interest rates on this new borrowing would change the cost by £0.4m resulting in a variance against the Council's budgeted interest costs.